Navezjt/efficiency-nodes-comfyui/README.md

         <li>Node that the gives user the ability to upscale KSampler results through variety of different methods.</li>
         <li>Comes out of the box with popular Neural Network Latent Upscalers such as Ttl's <a href="https://github.com/Ttl/ComfyUi_NNLatentUpscale">ComfyUi_NNLatentUpscale</a> and City96's <a href="https://github.com/city96/SD-Latent-Upscaler">SD-Latent-Upscaler</a>.</li>
         <li>Supports ControlNet guided latent upscaling. <i> (You must have Fannovel's <a href="https://github.com/Fannovel16/comfyui_controlnet_aux">comfyui_controlnet_aux</a> installed to unlock this feature)</i></li>
-        <li> Local models---The node pulls the required files from huggingface hub by default.
-You can create a models folder and place the modules there if you have a flaky connection or prefer to use it completely offline, it will load them locally instead.
-The path should be: ComfyUI/custom_nodes/efficiency-nodes-comfyui/models; Alternatively, just clone the entire HF repo to it: (git clone https://huggingface.co/city96/SD-Latent-Upscaler)   to ComfyUI/custom_nodes/efficiency-nodes-comfyui/models</li>
     </ul>
     <p align="center">
       <img src="https://github.com/LucianoCirino/efficiency-nodes-media/blob/main/images/nodes/HighResFix%20-%20Node%20Example.gif" width="1080">